Your Definitive Guide to Dividend Investing

 Are dividends a good thing?

-For example, some investors use their dividends to fully fund their retirement outright or at least supplement the Aged Pension with an additional stream of passive income.
+For example, some investors use their dividends to fund their retirement outright or supplement the aged pension with an additional stream of passive income.

 These investors love dividends.
 As do many others.
 Dividends can help boost portfolio returns in good times and bad.
-Cash payments aren’t subject to the whims of the markets like a share price is – meaning that these payments can cushion the returns of a portfolio during a share market correction or crash.
+Cash payments aren’t subject to market whims like a share price is – meaning these payments can cushion the returns of a portfolio during a share market correction or crash.

-The ownership interest in a company is spread across the total number of shares a company issues.
-By reducing the number of shares outstanding via a buyback, the company gets to spread earnings over a smaller share base.
-So every share is awarded a larger piece of the company’s earnings, which increases earnings per share (EPS).
+The ownership interest in a company is spread across the total number of shares the company issues.
+By reducing the number of shares outstanding via a share buyback, the company gets to spread earnings over a smaller share base.
+This way, every remaining share on issue is awarded a larger piece of the company’s earnings, which increases earnings per share (EPS).

 Some key dividend metrics

-A good reference point for investors is to compare a stock’s yield to that of the S&P/ASX 200 Index (ASX: XJO) to get a sense of whether it is high or low, since market conditions can change over time.
+A good reference point for investors is to compare a share's yield to that of the S&P/ASX 200 Index (ASX: XJO) to get a sense of whether it is high or low since market conditions can change over time.

 Yield on purchase price

 By 2019, the dividend had grown to $4.31 per share.
-That’s a yield on cost or the purchase price of 79.81% every year for those lucky investors.
+That’s a yield on cost, or purchase price, of 79.8% every year for those lucky investors.

 How are dividends decided?